""

 • Provide instruction and experiences so that graduates can teach in culturally responsive ways.

-• Increase performance collaboration between students in the instrumental and vocal tracks.
+• Increase performance collaboration between students in the instrumental and vocal options.

 • Create an interdisciplinary program by including a core set of courses for all music education students.